qdbell/Ryassofortran/README.md

-As mentioned above, the types of the function inputs need to be defined explicitly in R. The type of each input should be cast with the `as.<type>` commands as presented in the sample data documentation.
+As mentioned above, the types of the function inputs need to be defined explicitly in R. The type of each input should be cast with the `as.<type>` commands as presented in the R-function documentation.
 For example, the inputs `n_runs`, `time` and `litter` are typecast with `as.integer`, `as.double` and `as.matrix`, respectively.
 See the scripts that create the sample data in `Ryassofortran/data-raw/` for a